johnnychen94/StorageMirrorServer.jl/README.md

 only host a subset of packages, those you don't host can only be downloaded from the original fallback github/aws servers.

+## Examples

+This package is used to build the [BFSU](https://mirrors.bfsu.edu.cn/help/julia/) mirror site.

 ## Credits